You need a “Stress Less” rather than a “Stressful” Holiday Countdown Calendar for this Christmas Season

 Having all the presents ready, the cleaning done, and having plenty of time to spend with your family is such a welcome relief when compared to stressing about getting everything done at the last minute.
 All you need to do is take a few minutes and print out the calendar checklist at the bottom of this post and you will be ready to go for this year – or any year to come.

-If you really need some motivation to get moving, you can always check out this Christmas Countdown Timer that tells you how many days, minutes, and seconds you have until December 25th.
+If you really need some motivation to get moving, check out the Christmas Countdown Timer that tells you how many days, minutes, and seconds you have until December 25th.
 However, I will warn you that this timer makes my blood pressure sky rocket and feel the opposite of what going through this list will do which is chill you out.
 (So, really you don’t need to use the doomsday scroll timer – unless you like that kind of thing.)

-Holiday Countdown Calendar for November – (First, take a deep breath)
+Holiday Prep for November – (First, take a deep breath)

-December 3 – ($) – Reduce the stress in January of overspending, by setting a Holiday budget now that you can live with.
-Use a program like EveryDollar to create and track your Christmas Budget.
+December 3 – ($) – Reduce the stress in January of overspending, by setting a holiday budget now that you can live with.
+This Christmas Budget Planner available on Etsy can help you budget and figure out how to pay for Christmas gifts.
+The Christmas budget ideas and other organization tips help you keep track of your Christmas shopping all while saving money.

-December 4 – (MM) – Ask yourself what makes Christmas feel like Christmas to you.
+December 4 – (MM) – Focus on what matters this Christmas and ask yourself what makes Christmas feel like Christmas to you.
 Go ahead and schedule these in the calendar.
 Consult your family now for the things that will make the holidays feel special to them and add these to your calendar.

 If Christmas cards don’t make the list, oh well.
 See if there is anything you can reschedule until after the new year.
 Anything that is stressful, optional or guaranteed to make a huge mess (like home improvement plans that can wait) would be first on my list to reschedule.